Egida/Fatebot/README.md

 # DDoS
-Raw socket programming is really hard for me and I don't know about exploit development, But raw socket need it(exploit) to get a permission for run it.
-In <strong>The volumetric</strong> all of them are a simple udp and icmp flood. so DDoS function is really hard and challenge for me.
+Raw socket programming is really hard for me and I don't know how to get a permission for run payload.
+That's why <strong>The volumetric</strong> all of them are a simple udp and icmp flood. so DDoS function is really hard and challenge for me.

 <img src="img/udptraffic.png" alt="udp flood, dos example">